seenaka/SampleRestApp/README.md

 Or you can run `mvn install` and get a .war file to deploy on another appserver (target/SampleRestApp-1.0.0-BUILD-SNAPSHOT.war)

-Alternatively you can download the project as a zip
+Alternatively you can download the project as a zip here https://github.com/seenaka/SampleRestApp/archive/master.zip